Organize a District Cleanup and Graffiti Removal

 - Request Mixed-Use Zoning Along BRT Route

-Talk to nearby businesses or property owners to decide which projects need to be completed, and agree on three possible dates to host your projects.
-This is also a great opportunity to connect with nearby neighborhoods and/or neighborhood associations.
+- Talk to your neighbors to decide which projects need to be completed, and agree on three possible dates to host your projects.

-Publicize the cleanup on your district Facebook page (if you have one), individual business pages, newsletter, and at meetings.
+- Publicize the cleanup on your neighborhood Facebook page, Nextdoor group, newsletter, and at neighborhood meetings.

 City of Tulsa Waste Services